wp-cli/handbook/commands/user/get.md

 # wp user get

-Get details about a user.
+Gets details about a user.

 ### OPTIONS